2017 South Africa A Team Tri-Series

-The 2017 South Africa A Team Tri-Series was a cricket that took place in South Africa in July and August 2017.
+The 2017 South Africa A Team Tri-Series was a cricket tournament that took place in South Africa in July and August 2017.
 It was a tri-nation series between South Africa A, Afghanistan A and India A. The one-day matches were played as List A fixtures.
 Following the List A fixtures, South Africa A and India A played two four-day games with first-class status, also called unofficial Tests.

 Originally, Australia A were scheduled to play in the series, but they withdrew in early July following an ongoing pay dispute with Cricket Australia.
-Later that month, Afghanistan A were named as their replacement, after the national team was awarded Test match status the previous month.
+Later that month, Afghanistan A was named their replacement after the national team had been awarded test match status the previous month.

-India A won the tri-series, beating South Africa A by 7 wickets in the final of the competition.
+India A won the tri-series, beating South Africa A by 7 wickets in the competition's final.
 The first-class series was drawn 1–1, with South Africa A winning the first match and India A winning the second.